-Research has thus helped identify potential conflicts of use or value, which threaten the sustainable management of soils and the need for mediation (Doussan, 2002; Citeau, Bispo, Bardy, King, 1998).
+Research has thus helped identify potential conflicts of use or value, which threaten the sustainable management of soils and the need for mediation (Doussan I., Activité agricole et droit de l'environnement, l'impossible conciliation ?, Paris, L'Harmattan, Logiques juridiques, 2002 ; Citeau L., Bispo A., Bardy M., King, D.(coord), Gestion durable des sols, Paris, Quae, 1998).
 Under the French research program GESSOL, research currently conducted by the University Paul Cézanne Aix-Marseille-3 stresses that soil remains in France a fragmented legal object, despite the draft EU directive.
 In this respect soil is strongly associated with complexity and the policy and research developments clearly show the need of a better integration of the various uses and functions related to soil.

-3.2 Soil quality and complexity
+4.2 Soil quality and complexity

 Soil is a complex element: it has intrinsic qualities (physical, chemical, biological), but is an environment that is both natural and human.
-It is difficult to separate fully the qualities of each other like a growing number of objects that are situated between humanity and nature (Latour, 2006).
+It is difficult to separate fully the qualities of each other - like a growing number of objects that are situated between humanity and nature (Latour B., Nous n'avons jamais été modernes.
+Essai d'anthropologie symétrique, Paris, La Découverte, 2006 (éd.

+originale, 1991)).
 Soil tightly integrates physical, chemical and biological qualities, and social and human qualities.
-Like for any other complex issue, the complexity of soils can not be reduced by a clinical examination that would separate from each other the different qualities and soil functions and would not take into account their interdependence and interactions deep (Simon, 1969; Latour, 2006; Ollagnon, 2006).
+Like for any other complex issue, the complexity of soils can not be reduced by a clinical examination that would separate from each other the different qualities and soil functions and would not take into account their interdependence and interactions deep (H. Simon, The science of the artificial, (1969), MIT Press; Latour, ibid; Ollagnon, H., 2006, La gestion de la biodiversité : quelles strategies patrimoniales ?, Annales des Mines n°44)

-3.3 Agricultural soil: an outstanding case for soil complexity and integration
+4.3 Agricultural soil: an outstanding case for soil complexity and integration